Will *La France insoumise* be able to sustain itself over the long term?

 But both in its technical aspects (holograms of the candidate, coordinated social media campaigns) and in its policy platforms, the 2022 campaign is largely a repeat of the 2017 campaign.

-The slight decline in turnout among both members and supporters at rallies and marches (in Marseille as well as in Paris) reflects a difficulty in sustaining long-term commitment to the movement.
-This extremely mixed picture can be attributed to both short-term factors and structural weaknesses that have become particularly evident in recent years.
+The slight decline in the turnout of both members and supporters at rallies and marches (in Marseille as well as in Paris) reflects the movement’s difficulty in sustaining its efforts over the long term.
+This extremely mixed assessment can be attributed to both short-term factors and structural weaknesses that have been particularly highlighted in recent years.

-The Successes and Failures of a Populist Strategy
+The Effectiveness and Failures of a Populist Strategy

 The FI’s strategy, developed in 2017, can be described as “left-wing populist,” in line with the work of Ernesto Laclau and Chantal Mouffe.
 For these thinkers, the goal is to break the electoral deadlock in which the radical left finds itself by proposing a clear program.

-This platform is structured around cross-cutting themes designed to appeal beyond the ranks of the left, with a particular focus on working-class voters who are inclined to abstain or cast a protest vote for the far right.
+This platform is structured around cross-cutting themes designed to mobilize support beyond the ranks of the left, with a particular focus on the working classes who are inclined to abstain from voting or to cast a protest vote for the far right.

 In the leader’s discourse, the Republic and national symbols are imbued with new meaning and intertwined with those inherited from protest movements.
-Both symbolically and in terms of the nature of the commitment, the break with traditional left-wing parties is complete: the party’s minimal structure prevents the formation of local fiefdoms, and the Insoumis conventions simply ratify the general direction defined beforehand.
-The network of Party of the Left cadres forms the backbone of the Insoumis movement on the ground.
+Both symbolically and in terms of how members engage, the break with traditional left-wing parties is complete: the party’s minimal structure prevents the formation of local fiefdoms, and La France Insoumise conventions simply ratify the general direction set beforehand.
+The network of leaders from the Parti de Gauche forms the backbone of La France Insoumise on the ground.

 "Standing on one's own two feet" doesn't prevent a crisis

-To maintain momentum between two election cycles that lend themselves to political mobilization, the FI must “stand on its own two feet,” by organizing both within institutions and in the streets.
-Such episodes have marked the radical left in Southern Europe: the Indignados in Spain, the 2011 square-occupation movement in Greece, and the protests against the “Labor Law” in France in 2016 served as springboards for the emergence of new political forces that carried their demands into the parliaments.
+To maintain momentum between two election cycles that lend themselves to politicization, the FI must “stand on its own two feet” by mobilizing both within institutions and in the streets.
+Such episodes have shaped the radical left in Southern Europe: the Indignados movement in Spain, the 2011 square-occupation movement in Greece, and the protests against the “Labor Law” in France in 2016 have served as springboards for the emergence of new political forces that carry their demands into parliaments.

 But far from strengthening these movements, the rise to power of Syriza and Podemos at the municipal level has tended to coincide with a decline in social mobilization.

 The same is true of the FI, which went through a major crisis between 2017 and 2019.
-Some of the original leaders, such as Thomas Guénolé, Charlotte Girard, and Georges Kuzmanovic, left the party at that time, disappointed by the lack of internal democratic mechanisms and shifts in policy.
+Some of the original leaders—such as Thomas Guénolé, Charlotte Girard, and Georges Kuzmanovic—left the party at that time, disappointed by the weakness of its internal democratic mechanisms and shifts in its political stance.

-The disconnect between emerging popular aspirations and political proposals geared toward young urban college graduates is particularly striking in 2019.
-Despite a potential convergence in their demands, the Yellow Vests movement thus offers no benefit to the FI, even though its activists quickly became involved.
+The disconnect between emerging popular aspirations and political proposals geared toward young, urban college graduates was particularly striking in 2019.
+Despite a possible convergence in their demands, the Yellow Vests movement thus did not benefit the FI in the least, even though its activists were quick to get involved.

-The failure is clear: over the course of the five-year term, the FI has been unable to build a popular coalition around itself that would bring together those disillusioned with institutional politics while giving voice to emerging movements, in accordance with the role of the tribune so dear to political scientist Georges Lavau.
+The failure is real: during this five-year term, the FI has been unable to build a popular coalition around itself that would bring together those disillusioned with institutional politics while giving voice to emerging social movements, in accordance with the “tribune” role so dear to political scientist Georges Lavau.

 Grassroots activists are struggling to find their place in an organization that, while granting them considerable autonomy, is run in an extremely top-down manner.
-Efforts to establish a counter-hegemonic discourse through outlets such as Le Média or by rallying figures like MP François Ruffin are struggling to bear fruit in the cultural “war of position” inspired by the thought of Antonio Gramsci.
-Nevertheless, the lead it established over the rest of the French left in the previous presidential election remains intact.
+Efforts to establish a counter-hegemonic narrative—through outlets such as Le Média or by rallying figures like MP François Ruffin—are struggling to bear fruit in the cultural “war of position” inspired by the ideas of Antonio Gramsci.
+Nevertheless, the party has maintained the lead it established over the rest of the French left during the previous presidential election.

-The endless setbacks faced by the Socialists and Greens—whose core supporters have largely been drawn away by Emmanuel Macron’s momentum—reflect the persistent weakness of a lackluster far left.
-A political space therefore remains open for La France Insoumise, which is gradually repositioning itself further to the left.
+The endless setbacks faced by the Socialists and Greens—whose core supporters have largely been drawn away by Emmanuel Macron’s momentum—echo the persistent weakness of a lackluster far left.
+A political space therefore remains open for the FI, which is gradually repositioning itself on the left.

-Does this mean the party is breaking with populist strategy, instead seeking to move beyond the left-right divide in favor of new social divides?
-It is more simply a matter of political expediency, given the weakness of the parliamentary left and the growing appeal of new political actors.
+Should we conclude, then, that the party is breaking with populist strategy, seeking instead to move beyond the left-right divide in favor of new social divides?
+It is more simply a matter of political expediency, given the weakness of the parliamentary left, coupled with the growing appeal of new political actors.
 Issues such as environmentalism, feminism, anti-racism, and the fight against authoritarianism are championed wholeheartedly by Jean-Luc Mélenchon and his supporters.
-At the risk of also introducing into the party’s structure a set of divisions specific to these movements, which are particularly pronounced on the left.
+This carries the risk of also introducing into the party’s structure a set of divisions specific to these movements, which are particularly pronounced on the left.

-However, the media attention these issues receive and the overrepresentation of a young, educated demographic could end up alienating La France Insoumise from segments of the working class that are receptive to social justice issues but wary of the “left-wing” label.
+However, the media coverage of these issues and the overrepresentation of a young, educated demographic could end up alienating La France Insoumise from a segment of the working class that is receptive to social justice issues but wary of the “left-wing” label.

-These “angry but not far-right” voters, who emerged on the political scene during the Yellow Vests movement, represent the visible part of a mosaic of non-voters and Le Pen supporters that the FI sought to win over.
-Breaking with this initial plan, without managing to reach a social-democratic electorate that still holds a terrible view of Jean-Luc Mélenchon, could jeopardize the radical left’s prospects of coming to power in future elections, especially since the Insoumis candidate failed to make it to the second round of the 2022 presidential election.
-For the Insoumis leader, the 2022 election represented a final campaign before stepping down.
+These “angry but not far-right” voters, who emerged on the political scene during the Yellow Vests movement, represent the visible part of a mosaic of abstainers and Le Pen supporters that the FI sought to win over.
+Breaking with this initial plan—without managing to reach a social-democratic electorate that still holds a terrible view of Jean-Luc Mélenchon—could jeopardize the radical left’s prospects of coming to power in future elections, especially since the Insoumis candidate failed to make it to the second round of the 2022 presidential election.
+For the Insoumis leader, the 2022 election represented one last campaign before stepping down.

 Arthur Groz, Research Associate, University of Montpellier